-Now more than ever, cloud-based digital fax solutions are vital to deliver quality patient care, accelerate communications, and improve business processes.
+Now more than ever, cloud-based, compliant fax solutions are vital to deliver quality patient care, accelerate communications, and improve business processes.
 Digital faxing eliminates busy signals associated with traditional telephony infrastructure and provides new ways to send and receive information from a virtually unlimited number of endpoints and devices.
-Unlike traditional faxing, hybrid-cloud fax technology improves usability and interoperability within the healthcare industry and can guarantee the secure delivery of business-critical data and PHI.
+Unlike traditional faxing, hybrid-cloud faxing improves usability and interoperability within the healthcare industry, and compliant fax can guarantee the secure delivery of business-critical data and PHI.

 To streamline workflows and eliminate busy signals for the state unemployment department mentioned above, etherFAX and its partner Instant InfoSystems supported the department’s transition to the etherFAX network in the cloud by implementing stratafax® Production Services, an enterprise-grade production fax solution powered by etherFAX.
 As a result, the department was able to keep pace with the high volume of faxes and thousands of unemployment claims were able to be processed fast and efficiently.

 etherFAX also allows organizations to send and receive high-resolution documents from today’s popular third-party messaging platforms including Slack, Teams, Microsoft Fax, and mobile applications.
 Leveraging etherFAX SEN, organizations can send and receive faxes and PHI documents on Android and iOS mobile phones with near-diagnostic image quality.
 With the ability to exchange test results, X-rays, and CT scans with superior color and clarity via applications and mobile devices, doctors can provide medical diagnoses faster than ever before.